Fiserv/point-design-system/docs/design-files/icons.md

 <span style="color:#333333">
 **Github Repository:**
 </span>
-You can open this link to find our icon collections and download in Github Repository.
-Pointe Design System offers SVG format for icons.
+You can [find our icon collection](https://github.com/Fiserv/design-center) and download in GitHub Repository.
+Point Design System offers SVG format for icons.

 </br>

 <span style="color:#333333">
 **No access to Github Repository?:**
 </span>
 No problem.
-You can use download our icon collections.
+You can [download our icon collection](https://github.com/Fiserv/design-center).

 </br>